-- 2. Download and install vSphere PowerCLI on your Windows build machine.
-You can download PowerCLI from the VMware Download Center at www.vmware.com/downloads (for example, VMware-PowerCLI-5.0.0-374833.exe). - 3.
-Run PowerShell as Administrator, then set the execution policy to Remote Signed: - # Set-ExecutionPolicy RemoteSigned - 4.
-Download the VMware ESXi5.0 Standard Software Depot (for example, vmware-ESXi-5.0.0-469512-depot.zip) and store in a temporary location on your Windows build machine.
+4. Download the VMware ESXi5.x Standard Software Depot (for example, vmware-ESXi-5.0.0-469512-depot.zip or vmware-ESXi-5.1.0-799733-depot.zip) and store in a temporary location on your Windows build machine.
 You can download the software depot from the VMware Download Center at www.vmware.com/downloads.
 When you start the download, be sure to choose "ESXi Offline Bundle".